Sexual satisfaction for her

 Erections come and go no matter who you are.
 As for ejaculating too fast, what is your definition of too fast?
 There is no certain time frame you need to worry about working under, and you don't need an erection to give your partner an orgasm.
 I get that you're embarrassed, but this is normal.
 Feel free to let your girlfriend know this if she's giving you a hard time about it.

 If your girlfriend hasn't had a gynecologic exam yet, she needs to do so.
 There may be a medical reason behind the painful intercourse.
 If she's up-to-date with her exams, there are other things you can look for.
 Are you using additional lubricant?
 (Astroglide is a favorite around here.)
-Is she fully aroused before attempting penetration?
-The vagina lubricates and expands during arousal, and this can aide in penetration, making it more pleasurable for both of you.
+Is she fully aroused before attempting vaginal intercourse?
+The vagina lubricates and expands during arousal, and this can aide in inserting the penis into the vaginal canal, making it more pleasurable for both of you.